 Fellows choose two advisors – a primary research advisor and a career mentor – from among senior Branch and Division scientists.
 Time is devoted to data analysis, manuscript preparation, and career development (e.g., grant applications).
 Fellows at NIEHS are encouraged to participate in scientific meetings and to build on existing resources to develop new projects that become the basis for transition to independence K99/R00 awards and non-NIH research grants.
 Opportunities exist for interdisciplinary or multicenter collaborations, large consortium-based projects, and for studies of racial and social disparities in exposures and health.
 The training environment is enriched by proximity and access to local universities (e.g., University of North Carolina at Chapel Hill, North Carolina Central University, North Carolina State University, and Duke University).
 Opportunities for mentoring undergraduate and graduate students are available.
 NIEHS offers comprehensive training and career development opportunities for fellows.
 Previous trainees have gone on to positions with schools of public health and medicine, NIH, CDC, NIOSH and industry.

 Highly competitive stipends are determined by degree(s) and years of relevant postdoctoral experience.
 Medical insurance is provided, and visa assistance is available for international applicants.
 Initial appointments are for 2 years, with up to 3 potential one-year extensions.
 Applications are accepted on an ongoing basis.
 Applicants should submit the following to email@example.com:

-- copies of one or two recent publications
+- Copies of one to two recent publications

-- contact information for three individuals serving as references
+- Contact information for three persons serving as references

 The NIH is dedicated to building a diverse community in its training and employment programs.